Enjoy a range of basic and premium accounts that come with no monthly fees and a KOHO prepaid card to make purchases.

 - Many supported transactions.
 Use your prepaid Visa to make unlimited purchases or to pay bills and withdraw funds from domestic ATMs at no extra charge.

 - Premium benefits.
 Pay a little bit more each month to get premium benefits with the Extra or Everything plan such as no foreign exchange fees, financial coaching and price matching.

 - Stylish design.
-Choose from a number of stylish card designs or pay an additional one-time fee to order a KOHO Metal Card.
+Choose from a number of stylish card designs.

 - Mobile app.
 KOHO offers a state-of-the-art mobile app that comes with tons of budgeting and tracking tools.
 There is both an English and fully translated French version of the app.

 What should I watch out for with a KOHO account?